-Polymer translocation and sequencing
+Polypeptide translocation and sequencing

 Following the success of Oxford Nanopore's MinION sequencer, we have redirected our efforts towards protein characterization, in particular the detection of post-translational modifications and alternative splicing.
-To pass through a nanopore, a protein must unfold so that the polypeptide chain can thread through the narrow lumen.
-Accordingly, this process is also revealing fundamental information about protein folding and the trafficking of proteins between compartments in cells.
-We are also investigating oligosaccharide transport and sequencing.

 Rosen, C.B., Rodriguez-Larrea, D. and Bayley, H. Single-molecule site-specific detection of protein phosphorylation.
-Nature Biotechnology 32, 179 (2014).
-DOI:10.1038/nnano.2013.22
+Nature Biotechnology 32, 179-181 (2014). doi:10.1038/nbt.2799

 Bayley, H. Nanopore sequencing: from imagination to reality.
-Clinical Chemistry 61, 25 (2015).
+Clinical Chemistry 61, 25-31 (2015).
 DOI: 10.1373/clinchem.2014.223016

 Qing, Y. and Bayley, H. Believe the hype: nanopore proteomics is moving forward.
 GEN Biotechnology 1, 28-29 (2022) DOI: 10.1089/genbio.2022.29008.qba